bonchae/msda-workshop/README.md

 ## Forecasting Package

 ### Package Overview
+The files are structured as a _package_ so that one module can import other modules.
+This is a much cleaner solution than including all our Python code in a single script, and it allows for easier debugging when problems inevitably arise.
 * **\_\_init\_\_.py**
   * This file is empty, but it allows our code to be run as a Python _package_.
 More explanation below in "How to Run Forecasting Package".
 * **utils.py**